crcket/RoN-Tips/Info.md

 # Artillery
 1. when using artillery NEVER let any unit close enough to attack it
-2. if an enemy unit is INSIDE of the orange circle (see img1), it will do a FUCKTON of dmg depending on how much artillery you have.
+2. if an enemy unit is INSIDE of the orange circle, it will do a FUCKTON of dmg depending on how much artillery you have.
 You can upgrade artillery dmg in the SUPPORT tab in technology
 3. - !["Img"](Images/artillerydmg.jpg)